 8.6.5 Usage of stream aggregation

 In some grouping scenarios, multiple media streams may be aggregated when they enter the context into one media stream and, in the other direction, may result from the reverse operation of splitting one media stream into several media streams.
-Clause 6.2/[ITU-T H.248.1] describes the multiplexing of Terminations through the use of a multiplex termination.
+Clause 6.2/[ITU-T H.248.1] describes the multiplexing of Terminations through the use of a multiplex Termination.
 However, it does not support multiplexing of streams within a Termination.

 The mgroup package defines the concept of an Aggregation Stream.
 By setting the stragg property on an aggregation stream indicating the component streams it allows stream aggregation to be modelled internally in the MG.
 Media is then aggregated to/from the component streams to the aggregation stream according to the applicable grouping semantics.